Architecture of Vancouver

-The architecture of Vancouver and the Greater Vancouver area holds a consists of a variety of modern architectural styles, such as the 20th century Edwardian style and the 21st century modernist style, as well as many others.
-Initially, the city's architects embraced styles and ideas developed in Europe and the United States, with only limited local variation.
+The architecture of Vancouver and the Greater Vancouver area consists of a variety of modern architectural styles, such as the 20th-century Edwardian and the 21st-century modernist styles.
+Initially, the city architects embraced styles developed in Europe and the United States, with only limited local variation.

-In the years following World War II, regional variations of modernism began to emerge, known as "West Coast style".
-Building constraints in the area led to unique designs to make construction feasible, as well as to take advantage of the natural landscape.
-This led to the development of designs that use complex geometric forms, open-plan layouts, and natural light through the extensive use of glass.
-This use of glass has since proliferated into the designs of commercial buildings in Vancouver.
-As the region's temperate climate makes having large walls of non-heat and sun-reflecting glass feasible, many high rises in Downtown Vancouver have a transparent glass aesthetics.
-The predominance of glass has led to the city moniker "City of Glass" and "See Through City".
+In the years following World War II, regional variations of modernism began to emerge, later known as the "West Coast style".
+Building constraints in the area led to design focused on the natural landscape and feasible construction.
+This led to the development of design that uses complex geometric forms, open-plan layouts, and natural light through the extensive use of glass.
+The predominance of glass in many high rises in Downtown Vancouver has led to the city's moniker "City of Glass" and "See Through City".

-Architectural styles found throughout the American Pacific Coastsuch as the American Craftsman, California bungalow, and dingbatcontinue to be common residential styles in Vancouver.
-In addition to those residential styles, in the mid-20th century a residential style known as the Vancouver Special was developed in the city.
+In the 20th century, the Vancouver Special residential style was developed in the city.
+Architectural styles found throughout the American Pacific Coast – such as the American Craftsman, California bungalow, and dingbat – are common in Vancouver.

 Natural environment

 Vancouver's cityscape and architecture have developed in response to its temperate, scenic, and readily accessible natural setting of ocean, forests, and mountains.
 The downtown core is built on a peninsula surrounded on three sides by readily accessible waterfront beaches, parks, and walkways.
 The Financial District is located downtown, but many office buildings have emerged in suburban town centres, resulting in the downtown having a high percentage of residential buildings, restaurants, and retail outlets.
 The region is in an active seismic zone, and seismic bracing is a significant part of both new construction and retrofitting.

-A noticeable feature of this strong connection to nature is the Seawall, a man-made, car-free pathway which stretches around the downtown peninsula along the waterfront.
+A noticeable feature of Vancouver's strong connection to nature is the Seawall, a man-made, car-free pathway which stretches around the downtown peninsula along the waterfront.
 It provides a direct link to the water's edge from Downtown and Stanley Park, as well as residential areas of the West End, False Creek, Vanier Park, and Kits Beach.
 Stanley Park itself is an 800-acre microcosm of coastal British Columbia rainforest, all within direct sight and easy walking distance from the central business district.
 The pedestrian-only Seabus gives riders a quick transit connection between downtown and the North Shore, while smaller private ferry operators (False Creek Ferries and The Aquabus) crisscross False Creek linking residential, cultural, and recreational venues.